ip-repo/python/guided-context-ollama-chat/guided-context-ollama-chat.md

 # Ollama local models with guided context from text files and a streamlit ui

-This app allow the user to upload text files and to ask question about them.
+This app allow the user to upload text files and to ask question about them.<br>
-In this process no indexing or retrivers are used but just plain text guidance.
+In this process no indexing or retrivers are used but just plain text guidance.<br>
 In order to use this app you need to have ollama installed on your system with at least one model.

 ## How to use: